 Putting it on your back with 4 gallons of solution inside is a bit awkward.
 It is doable (I always do), but having a helper hoist it onto your back would be appreciated.
 The thing seals really well, so you don’t have to worry about sloshing poison on your back if you tip it over while putting it on!

 It also has strap clasps across the front of the chest to keep the two shoulder straps on, which also adds to the comfort, since you aren’t constantly pulling on them to get them to the right spot on your shoulders.

 The reservoir has markings on the back so that you know how much spray you have in the unit.

 The reservoir has a nice large mouth for pouring in your spraying solution.
 A nice touch so you don’t have to dirty a funnel and also don’t have to worry about spilling.

 The best thing about this unit is hands-down the pumping mechanism.
 There is a long lever that you push up and down with your left hand, since the lever is so long, it doesn’t take much effort (lots of mechanical advantage).
 You give it 2 or 3 full pumps, and you can spray for 30-45 seconds continuously!
 And this isn’t a wimpy stream, this is a nice full spray plume!

 My unit has the plastic handle and spray wand, which has held up fine for me.
 They do make a Field King with a stainless steel wand that is a little beefier.
-If I’d known how much I would end up using this unit over the years, I would have bought that one.
+If we’d known how much we would end up using this unit over the years, we would have gotten that one.
 That being said, the Field King with the plastic wand has worked fine for me, so no complaints.

 Here is the spray handle.